 If you refresh and delete this token, another one will be automatically generated.
 You cannot add secret scopes or URL restrictions to your default public access token

 There are two options for creating and managing Mapbox access tokens: use the Tokens page to manage tokens using the account UI or use the Tokens API to create, list, update, and delete tokens programmatically.
+You can create as many access tokens as you want.
+We recommend creating distinct tokens for specific environments, projects, and/or client implementations to track usage on the account's Statistics page.

 To create a new access token:

 - Click Create a token and give your new token a name to help you remember its purpose.
-A token's name is saved as the
+A token's name is saved as the token's

 - Click Create token to create the token.
 You may be prompted to re-enter your password.